tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 there are several limitations that should be flagged.
-First, although the constant training group never had experience from a velocity band closer to the extrapolation bands than the varied group, they always had a three times more trials with the nearest velocity band.
+First, although the constant training group never had experience from a velocity band closer to the extrapolation bands than the varied group, they always had three times more trials with the nearest velocity band.
 Such a difference may be an unavoidable consequence of a varied vs. constant design which matches the total number of training trials between the two groups.
 However, in order to more carefully tease apart the influence of